MitchelPaulin/Walleye/README.md

 # Walleye

-Walleye is a chess engine written completely in rust.

 ![tests](https://github.com/MitchelPaulin/ChessEngine/actions/workflows/rust.yml/badge.svg)

 Walleye is a UCI-compatible engine written using the classical alpha-beta style AI.
 It supports loading board positions from arbitrary FEN strings, Unicode pretty printing to the console, and UCI communication logs to help with debugging.